-This guide explains how to give an emergency injection of glucagon to treat very low blood sugar.
+This information explains how to give glucagon to treat very low blood sugar in an emergency.

 Why do I need an emergency kit?

 Very low blood sugar is dangerous and requires immediate treatment.
 Glucagon will bring up your blood sugar.
 Everything you need to give a glucagon injection is in the emergency kit.
 Your friends and family should also practice giving glucagon.

 Look at the expiration date when you buy the kit.
 Write it on your calendar so that you can replace it when it is out of date.Back to top

 Glucagon is a hormone produced by your pancreas.
 It raises blood sugar by causing your liver to release stored sugar.
 Glucagon should only be used in an emergency to bring your blood sugar back to normal quickly.Back to top

 How would I or my family or friends know that I need glucagon?